mb0/xelf-go/exp/README.md

 groups of parameters.
 Forms can also use the exp type in their signature to signal the resolution not to resolve the argument and leave it to the spec.
 Form argument resolution and evaluation is responsibility of the spec.

-The `dyn` spec is usually evaluated from the root environment on program creation cached in a program field.
-If the program dyn field is explicitly set to nil, we are in dyndyn mode and look up the dyn spec from the current environment whenever we need one.

 The `SpecBase` type is a partial spec implementation that implements automatic argument resolution based on the type signature.
 Final implementations mostly need to handle call evaluation, but more